API Schema Documentation

 - user.role

-Note: request currently support 5 data sources: headers, query, params, body, and state.
+Note: request currently supports 5 data sources: headers, query, params, body, and state.

 • headers: ctx.headers